yeungda/tourist/README.markdown

 ### Execute the plan
 >  `ruby test.rb execute`

+side effect:
+* new file called reports/observations.yaml

+>  `ruby verify.rb`

 desired side effect:
-* new file called reports/observations.yml

->  `ruby test.rb validate`

-desired side effect:
 * new file called reports/validation.?
+* returns -1 if tests failed
+* failures printed to standard out

 ## What is interesting about this?
 Here is some speculation about why this might be interesting